Full-Stack-Council-Note/Council-Note-PartA/README.md

 The designs of the Problems, Notices, and MyProfile pages, as displayed in the Wireframes, are partly based on personal experiences of using bulletin boards and blogs pages, such as those which feature an input form which slides up from the bottom of the page, both for adding and editing posts.
 There is a bulletin board I use which also features a profile page of each user, which includes a list of their recent posts.
 So some of these features and designs are intended for CouncilNote.

+The green, blue and orange-yellow colours for CouncilNote, and the CN logo, are based on colours regularly seen in council logos, with green representing land or vegetation, blue representing rivers or the sea, eg. if it's a seaside council, and orange-yellow representing sand or soil.

 #### Mobile: Login, Create Account, Problems

 ![Mobile1](./docs/CN-mobile1a.jpg)